Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to score more than 66.5 points in six of 10 games this season.
+- Pittsburgh and its opponents have gone over the current 66.5-point total in six of 10 games this season.

 - Virginia and its opponents have combined to score more than 66.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 78.8, is 12.3 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 78.8, is 12.3 points more than Saturday's over/under.

-- These two squads combine to allow 53.2 points per game, 13.3 fewer than this contest's over/under.
+- This contest's total is 13.3 points more than the 53.2 these two squads combine to surrender per game this season.

-- Panthers games have an average total of 58.2 points this season, 8.3 fewer than Saturday's over/under.
+- The Panthers and their opponents score an average of 58.2 points per game, 8.3 fewer than Saturday's total.

-- In 2021, games involving the Cavaliers have averaged a total of 65.4 points, 1.1 fewer than this game's set over/under.
+- The 65.4 PPG average total in Cavaliers games this season is 1.1 points fewer than this game's over/under.

 Pittsburgh Stats and Trends

-- So far this season, the Panthers have been installed as favorites by a 13.5-point margin or more four times and are 3-1 ATS in those games.
+- In Pittsburgh's 10 games this year, it has eight wins against the spread.

+- The Panthers have an against the spread record of 3-1 in their four games as a favorite of 13.5 points or more so far this season.

-- Pittsburgh has hit the over in 70% of its opportunities this year (seven times over 10 games with a set point total).
+- Pittsburgh's games this year have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).

-- Pittsburgh is 5-2 against the spread and 5-2 overall this season when the team puts up more than 30.5 points.
+- When Pittsburgh records more than 30.5 points, it is 5-2 against the spread and 5-2 overall.

-- In games that Pittsburgh picks up more than 461.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Pittsburgh picks up over 461.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have 11 turnovers this season, equal to the number of takeaways for the Cavaliers.
+- This year, the Panthers have turned the ball over 11 times, while the Cavaliers have forced 11.

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.